 - or (for adults only) you can have the vaccine at a number of pharmacies in the local area.
 To find one near you, visit: Community Pharmacy (West Yorkshire).

-If you are not eligible for the free NHS vaccine you can still get the vaccine but you will need to pay for it.
-Most pharmacies offer this service, including those in supermarkets.
+If you are not eligible for the free NHS vaccine you can still get one, but must pay for it.
+Most pharmacies offer this service, which includes those in supermarkets.

 Vaccinating carers and care staff against flu

-Vaccinating carers stops them from catching flu.
-This is important because:
+This stops them from catching flu and is important because:

 - As well as becoming a source of infection to others;